caioberkley/caioberkley/README.md

 # It´s "a me", Caio!

-I'm a mobile developer with over 10 years of professional experience, approximately 8 years focused on iOS (Objective-C, Swift, and SwiftUI), and brief experiences in other technologies such as Android (Java and Kotlin) and frameworks for hybrid development (React Native and Flutter).
+I’m an experienced iOS Engineer with 8+ years of native mobile development using Swift, SwiftUI, and Objective-C. I have a proven track record of delivering scalable, high-traffic apps for global companies such as Live Nation - Ticketmaster, Pinterest, Meta, and others.
+I also have hands-on experience with Android (Java and Kotlin) and hybrid frameworks (React Native and Flutter).

-My experience includes working at renowned companies (Live Nation/Ticketmaster, Pinterest, Meta, Santander, and Itaú), where I honed my skills by working on challenging projects and collaborating with multidisciplinary teams.
-I was responsible for implementing features, making solution decisions, and contributing to the continuous improvement of the applications.

-In my free time, I enjoy traveling (especially to the interior of the Northeast of Brazil, where I was born), exploring new places/cultures, and spending time with my husband, friends, and family.

 ## Projects